 8. Become a Twitch Streamer

 Who would’ve thought gaming is considered one of the most popular online jobs for teens?

 Is gaming your thing where you can play video games ALL day?

 The only break time you need is to use the washroom and eat to refuel before you get back to kicking your opponents’ butts.

 Now you can play video games and earn a living out of it by streaming your gameplay on Twitch!
 It helps if you’re pro at Fortnite, but subscribers follow streamers because they’re funny and entertaining to watch.

 That’s right, you can tell your mom that playing games is NOT useless and people are lining up to watch you play.

-Twitch streamers generate income by receiving donations and Bits (tips) from their subscribers, generating ad revenue, partnering up with brands and selling merchandise.
+Twitch streamers make money by receiving donations and Bits (tips) from their subscribers, generating ad revenue, partnering up with brands, and selling merchandise.

 Are you wondering if Google online jobs exist for teenagers like you?

 You’re also probably wondering how you could receive a paycheck from Google online?